GRPWorkshop/Barcelona2022/index.md

 ## Attending the workshop

-If you are planning to attend the workshop please fill the form at https://forms.office.com/r/EddQm2EpDk.
+If you are planning to attend the workshop please fill this [form](https://forms.office.com/r/EddQm2EpDk).

 This workshop will take place in the IMUB room.